HorseshitPhilosophy/Horseshit/_posts/2025-03-04-58-primordics-B.markdown

 ---

 ### Def.
 5 — Abstraction
 An abstraction is formed when an apprehension is stabilized by a repeatable token, such as a word, an image, or a gesture.
 Through tokenization, apprehensions acquire persistence and can be recalled, shared, and combined into larger structures.
 Abstractions make possible systematic thought and communication, as well as the distinctions—such as subject and object, internal and external, existence and non-existence—that characterize reflective philosophy.
 In this sense, abstraction is the threshold between pre-conceptual recognition and the articulated conceptual world.
 Tokens may be atomic (markers) or composite (constructions).
 Indication is the act of pointing to an expression; every indication presupposes a frame of indication beyond the indicated expression.
+Indexing is the use of tokens to mark transitions within the flow, partitioning them into reproducible positions; indexing enables ordered sequences and explicit recall.

 ---